"Scattered pictures of the smiles we left behind. Smiles we gave to one another of the way we were."

 However, the sport in some form seems to have made it's way to the Upper Peninsula of Michigan.
 Such was the case one Sunday in August of 2007.

 A number of people had come forward to the altar expressing a desire to be prayed over as is the custom in many Assembly of God churches.
 On this particular Sunday I didn't want to interrupt their personal fellowship with God so I stood behind them to pray.
 I gently laid my fingers on the shoulders of one woman.
-God's power surprised us both and sent her crashing to the floor.
+God's power surprised us both and sent her on a backward crash to the floor.

 In that split second I realized she was going to take me down with her.
 Now, before I go on I want you to know I am short in stature and light in weight.
 I knew I was outranked.
 This was no lamb, but I did my best to break her fall.
 Down we went sheep and shepherd.